Paul Hackett (American football)

-Paul Roger Hackett (born July 5, 1947) is a former American football coach.
-He served as head football coach of University of Pittsburgh from 1989 to 1992 and at the University of Southern California (USC) from 1998 to 2000.
-Hackett was quarterbacks coach or offensive coordinator for the San Francisco 49ers, Dallas Cowboys, Kansas City Chiefs, Cleveland Browns, New York Jets, Tampa Bay Buccaneers, and Oakland Raiders.
+Paul Roger Hackett (born July 5, 1947) is an American former football coach.
+He served as the head football coach for the University of Pittsburgh from 1989 to 1992 and at the University of Southern California (USC) from 1998 to 2000.
+He also served as a quarterbacks coach and as an offensive coordinator in the National Football League (NFL).

-Hackett began his college coaching career at his alma mater, the University of California, Davis, in 1969, assisting the freshmen in the first year and then directing them to a 13–0 mark over the next two seasons under College Football Hall of Fame coach Jim Sochor.
+Hackett began his college coaching career at his alma mater, the UC Davis, in 1969, assisting the freshmen in the first year and then directing them to a 13–0 mark over the next two seasons under College Football Hall of Fame coach Jim Sochor.
 He then was an assistant at University of California, Berkeley for four years (1972–1975), the first season as a graduate assistant, the next as the receivers coach and the final two as the quarterbacks coach.
 Then, at age 29, he moved to USC for five years (1976–1980) as an assistant coach under John Robinson.

 Hackett then began in the NFL as offensive coordinator for the Cleveland Browns (1981–82), followed by a stint as quarterbacks/receivers coach for the San Francisco 49ers (1983–85)—during which he coached Joe Montana in the 1984 Super Bowl victory—and as offensive coordinator for the Dallas Cowboys (1986–1988).

 From 1989 to 1992 Hackett was the head football coach at the University of Pittsburgh.
 He replaced Mike Gottfried, whom he had served as offensive coordinator, just prior to the 1989 John Hancock Bowl, which resulted in a Pittsburgh victory over Texas A&M.